 A photo posted by Michelle (@divawithapurpose) on

 Yes, yes, it does.
-Many blessings to you all this holiday season and all through the year.
+Many blessings to you all this holiday season and throughout the year.
 Thank you for being a part of the Divas With A Purpose community.
 Thank you, Natasha, for hosting the #HousefulOfCookies tour and bringing the spirit of Christmas to us all year-round.